The Hidden Costs of Not Having a Group Chat in Your Educational Members Platform

 Online education has gone through a massive transformation over the past decade.
 Whether it’s self-paced courses, live cohort-based learning, or hybrid models, one thing has remained essential: human connection.

-Yet many educational membership platforms neglect a crucial piece of that puzzle — real-time group chat.
+Yet many educational membership platforms neglect a crucial piece of that puzzle, real-time group chat.
 Instead, they rely solely on asynchronous communication, like forums or email.
 This may seem like a minor omission.
-But in reality, not including a group chat is a silent barrier to engagement, progress, and retention.
+But in reality, not including an online group chat is a silent barrier to engagement, progress, and retention.

 1. Passive Learning Kills Progress